Alice by Heart: Reception

 The Off-Broadway production received mixed reviews.
-While some praised the visual aspects of the story and some of the performances, many criticized the story, calling it muddled, confusing and were unable to see the parallels of the London Blitz of WWII and Alice in Wonderland.
+While some praised the visual aspects of the story and some of the performances, many criticized the story, calling it muddled and confusing, and were unable to see the parallels of the London Blitz of World War II and Alice's Adventures in Wonderland.
 Some critics also gave the show unfavorable comparisons to Spring Awakening, which Sheik and Sater both worked on together.

 Ben Brantley of The New York Times stated "The real-world characters are so hastily established and sketchily drawn that there's nothing compelling or surprising in their metamorphoses.
 It's also hard to grasp any necessary relationship between war-warped London in 1941 and the particulars of Wonderland."

 David Cote, of The Observer, drew a comparison with Spring Awakening in his review "The difference: Spring Awakening was a straightforward adaptation of playwright Frank Wedekind's satirical-tragical portrait of hormonal adolescents and hypocritical adults in 19th-century Germany.
 Sater pared down the text and added his tender, sensual lyrics.
 Sheik brought his ruminative but groove-smart talent to the table.
 The result was a potent collision of signifiers-teen rebellion that transcended the historical period through emo rock.
 Alice By Heart is a more muddled concoction, tangled up in too many layers of reality and fantasy, trauma and whimsy, to deliver its emotional payload."

-Matt Windman gave the show two out of four stars and stated, "Although sincerely intended and full of creative touches, "Alice by Heart" is a disjointed, depressing and bewildering mess.
+Matt Windman of amNewYork Metro gave the show two out of four stars and stated, "Although sincerely intended and full of creative touches, Alice by Heart is a disjointed, depressing and bewildering mess.
 It would be near impossible to follow it without a working knowledge of the source material."